 One of the most important things to do when playing defense in pickleball is to stay low.

-This will give you a lower center of gravity and make it easier to move around the court.
+All these combined make it easier for you to move around the court.
 It also puts you in a better position to reach low balls.
 So next time you’re playing, make sure to keep your knees bent and your butt down!

 2. Use Your Non-Dominant Hand